MontiCore/EmbeddedMontiArc/README.md

 # LTSAutopilot

-# SmartFox
+# Installation of SmartFoxServer 2X

 # Generation of Autopilotadapter

-# DLL with RMIMODELServer
+# Deploy of Autopilotadapter in RMIMODELServer

-# running scenario
+# Running scenario

+# Possible improvement of model language in future